kpatronas/with-tunnel/README.md

 # with-tunnel
 Create an SSH tunnel and keep-it running as long as your process that will use the tunnel.
+## What with-tunnel does?

-## with-tunnel allows to create SSH tunnels running as long as the process that will use the tunnel run, but also there is an option to create persistent tunnels.
+with-tunnel allows to create SSH tunnels running as long as the process that will use the tunnel run, but also there is an option to create persistent tunnels.
+## Options explaination